 There are two options that provide auditing functionality for Azure Files:

-- If users are accessing the Azure file share directly, Azure Storage logs (preview) can be used to track file changes and user access.
+- If users are accessing the Azure file share directly, Azure Storage logs can be used to track file changes and user access.
 These logs can be used for troubleshooting purposes and the requests are logged on a best-effort basis.

 AD DS & Azure AD DS Authentication

-No, this scenario is not supported.
+No, this scenario isn't supported.